 The Beginning of the Chisholm Trail

-By the end of the Civil War, Union and Confederate forces had consumed most of the beef east of the Mississippi.
+By the end of the Civil War in 1965, Union and Confederate forces had consumed most of the beef east of the Mississippi.
 Up until then, pork was the leading meat source in ordinary diets.
 Millions of people had developed a taste for beef.
 When available, a steer would go for as much as $50 a head back East.

 During the Civil War, untended herds of longhorns multiplied by the millions.
 Texas ranchers became “cattle-poor.”

 Thousands of cattle roamed the ranches.
 Ranchers considered themselves lucky if they could get $3 a head.
 The shortage of beef in the East, together with an increasing taste for it, created a demand that promised great profits if the cattle-poor ranchers could get their herds to the eastern cattle markets.

 With the end of the Civil War, cattlemen needed a new route to get their cattle to market.

 Joseph McCoy, an enterprising promoter, was the first to see promise in a shorter, more direct route through Indian Territory.
 This idea included new railheads slowly moving west through Kansas Territory.
 Working a deal with the Railroad, McCoy built cattle pens and a new hotel at the railhead in Abilene, Kansas.
 He hired surveyors to mark a new route back south to Texas.